OFFLlNE/100-days-of-code/log.md

 **Thoughts** Hooks been a around for quite some time now, but I am finally taking the time to actually read the documentation about them and to properly understand it.
 So far the useState one seems pretty straightforward.
 After that I believe I can finally add some button functionalities to my calculator

+### Day 4: January 25 2021

+**Today's Progress**:

+Read the React Hooks documentation
+Added first hook into Calculator

+**Thoughts**
+Hooks turn out to be pretty easy to understand, I am surprised I couldn't understand them before.
+Also added my first hook to the calculator which just changes the input based on which button I click.
+From there I now need to actually create a logic to store that input for longer etc.

 ---

 ### Attempt at it in 2017!